Aashray-Nayini/EnergyTrading/README.md

 3. Install the required packages from the `requirements.txt` file (make sure to give the full path of this file):

     `pip install -r path/to/requirements.txt`

+After successfully installing the necessary packages and aquiring the API key(s), the code can be run.

+Navigate to the repository path from the terminal:
+    `cd path/to/repository`

+Then run the code using:
+    `python BESS.py`

 Interactive Trading Dashboard
 ---------------------------------